-I am part of a global employee resource group called Women in Green that focuses on empowering women and career advancement of all Veeam’s employees.
+I am part of a global employee resource group called Women in Green that focuses on empowering women and the career advancement of all Veeam’s employees.
 I am managing events and activities for the Bucharest chapter as well as part of the Organizing Committee.

-I am an organized person, that it’s not a big fan of surprises because being a tax person, certainty and predictability tend to be always a good thing.
+I am an organized person, not a big fan of surprises because being a tax person, certainty and predictability tend to be always a good thing.
 I am a certified tax consultant, a cat lover, and I like reading, both from a professional point of view and a relaxing method.
 In my day-to-day job, I have a global role in coordinating the VAT practice in the IT backup and replication Company I am working for, making sure that value-added tax is correctly reported and paid, as well as assisting with the tax planning to be compliant from a tax-wise point of view.

 I grew up with the idea that I want to have an international career and travel.
 My parents have been an inspiration and helped me find myself by presenting different activities and choosing my own path.
 Although my entire family is full of engineers, I decided to have an International Business and Economics faculty.
 During my university years, I applied and got an internship in the tax department of KPMG in Romania, and it seemed amazing, and that was indeed the moment when I said: “yes, please, I want to be a tax professional.”